-The 1st is the synovial membrane of the ankle (I), reflected over the upper surface of the astragalus, and upon the ligaments to the articular surfaces of the tibia and fibula; it passes also between the tibia and fibula into the inferior tibio-fibular articulation.
+The 1st is the synovial membrane of the ankle (1), reflected over the upper surface of the astragalus, and upon the ligaments to the articular surfaces of the tibia and fibula ; it passes also between the tibia and fibula into the inferior tibio-fibular articulation.

-The 2nd synovial membrane lines the posterior calcaneo-astragaloid articulation (II).
+The 2nd synovial membrane lines the posterior calcaneo-astragaloid articulation (11).

-The 3rd synovial membrane covers the head of the astragalus and the concave surface of the scaphoid, being prolonged backwards over the inferior calcaneo-scaphoid ligament into the anterior calcaneo-astragaloid articulation (III).
+The 3rd synovial membrane covers the head of the astragalus and the concave surface of the scaphoid, being prolonged backwards into the anterior calcaneo-astragaloid articulation (III).

 The strong interosseous ligament connecting the under surface of the astragalus and the upper surface of the os calcis will now be seen.
 It is attached to the deep groove found between the two articulations in each bone.
-An interosseous ligament will also be seen, when the astragalus is displaced, passing as two bands from the upper border of the greater process of the os calcis to the cuboid and scaphoid bones, and hence called the internal calcaneo-cuboid and the external calcaneo-scaphoid ligaments respectively.
+An interosseous ligament will also be seen, when the astragalus is displaced, passing from the upper border of the greater process of the os calcis to the cuboid and scaphoid bones.

-The 4th synovial membrane (IV) is placed between the greater process of the os calcis and the back of the cuboid bone, and when it is opened, the peculiar manner in which the two bones are locked together will be seen.
+The 4th synovial membrane (IV) is placed between the greater process of the os calcis and the back of the cuboid bone, and when it is opened the peculiar manner in which the two bones are locked together will be seen.